JacksonBurns/fastprop/paper/paper.md

 In only 44 seconds, of which 36 are spent calculating descriptors, `fastprop` far exceeds the reference model with an RMSE of 0.207 $\pm$ 0.023
 Under the same conditions Chemprop approaches `fastprop`'s performance with an RMSE of 0.22 $\pm$ 0.04 but requires 5 minutes and 11 seconds to do so, in this case a 7 times performance improvement for `fastprop` over Chemprop.

-#### Delta-Fubrain
 Also noteworthy for the Fubrain dataset is that it has been subject to the delta-learning approach to small dataset limitations.
-DeepDelta [@deepdelta] performed a 90/0/10 cross-validation study of the Fubrain dataset in which the training and testing molecules were used to generate all possible pairs and then the differences in the property [^4] were predicted rather than absolute values.
+DeepDelta [@deepdelta] performed a 90/0/10 cross-validation study of the Fubrain dataset in which the training and testing molecules were used to generate all possible pairs and then the differences in the property [^5] were predicted rather than absolute values.
 They reported an RMSE of 0.830 $\pm$ 0.023, whereas a Chemprop model trained to directly predict property values was only able to reach an accuracy of 0.965 $\pm$ 0.019 when evaluated on its capacity to predict property differences.

 `fastprop` is able to overcome these limitations.